alexanderguzhva/smalltopk/article/main5.md

         case 32: compute_something<32>(...); break;
     }
 ```
 It leads to a BIG kernel, but surprisingly (!) it performs with almost no performance regression, compared to a fully templatized kernel for a fixed size of parameters.
-The only price that I have to pay is the increased size of a compiled binary.
+The only price has to be paid is the increased size of a compiled binary.
 Also, SIMD register allocations may be inoptimal, which can be somewhat fixed with `-march=native -mtune=native` C++ compiler flags.

 So, the template of the `universal` kernel that is used in the library follows the pattern:
 ``` C++